 Ok, yes, this counts as a classic!
 The first time I read this Stephen King original, I was a kid and I. Was.
 Terrified.
 This heart-stopping thriller follows the unraveling of a huge St. Bernard named Cujo who becomes rabid and terrorizes an idyllic Maine small town, and, later, the Trenton family.

-As only Stephen King can do, this novel chills the bones and stays with you long after you’ve read the last page.Buy Now on Amazon
+As only Stephen King can do, this novel chills the bones and stays with you long after you’ve read the last page.Find on Amazon

 It’s pretty likely you’ve seen—and cried with—the film version of this children’s classic, but reading this Newberry Honor winner is a whole new experience.

 In the way that true friends do, each brings their own strengths to the relationship.
-This becomes increasingly important as Billy is forced to confront despair and loss and find his way through to the future.Buy Now on Amazon
+This becomes increasingly important as Billy is forced to confront despair and loss and find his way through to the future.Find on Amazon

 This is the only true children’s book I’ve included in this list, so I’m throwing it in as a bonus read.
 Charming and funny, Creech’s book functions equally well as a read-aloud bedtime story or a quick read on its own.

-This list would be remiss to not include a classic: Sounder, about a young African-American boy and his family who struggle to put food on the table.
+This list would be remiss to not include a classic: “Sounder,” about a young African-American boy and his family who struggle to put food on the table.
 Sounder, the loyal family dog, reveals his true nature as a very good boy, and ultimately helps his young master achieve a lifelong dream.
-(Keep the tissues handy for this one, too.)Buy Now on Amazon
+(Keep the tissues handy for this one, too.)Find on Amazon